Aryan-Jain-1710/Cipher-Converter/README.md

 ## Purpose
 This project was created to learn more about how ciphers work and understand the importance of ciphers in the world of cryptography.
-As I wish to pursue a career in the field of cybersecurity, I wanted to learn more about how encryption and decryption works.
+As I wish to pursue a career in the field of cybersecurity, I wanted to learn more about how encryption and decryption work.
 I also wanted to learn more about the tkinter library and how to create a GUI with it.
-Thus, I decided to create a graphical user interface based application that allows the user to encrypt and decrypt messages from multiple ciphers.
+Thus, I decided to create a graphical user interface-based application that allows the user to encrypt and decrypt messages from multiple ciphers.

 ## Technologies and Libraries Used